-If you plan to attend an employer information session, please RSVP.
+If you plan to attend a Career Center event (employer information session, workshop, guest speaker, career panel, etc.), please RSVP.

-Students must cancel RSVPs to attend employer information sessions a minimum of 24-hours in advance.
+Students must cancel RSVPs to attend employer information sessions, workshops, guest speakers, and career panels a minimum of 24-hours in advance.

 If you can no longer attend a session for which you’ve registered, simply log into Colby CareerLink and (a) find the event and click on “cancel RSVP”, or (b) contact the Career Center by calling 207-859-4140 or by stopping in the office in Eustis 107.

 Cancellations made last minute should be done by calling the Career Center at 207-859-4140 or stopping by the office in Eustis before the office closes at 5:00 p.m.